vdevigere/ml-labs-macys/README.md

-# Machine Learning Labs for Spark Python
+# Machine Learning Labs for Spark Tensorflow

 ## To view the labs
 Open 'README.html' in browser.